 Charles Ponzi’s scheme grew as investors eagerly dumped money into his business.
 He took the payments from sales agents and investors directly and, instead of using them to ship the stamp coupons, simply pocketed them himself.
 Then, he gave portions of the money to pay off previous investors, creating an infinite cycle of non-profitable investments.

 His scam secured over 40,000 investors, making him a millionaire in less than six months.
 An article published by the Boston Post on July 24, 1920, estimated that his net worth was around $8.5 million.
-He had a 12-bedroom mansion, multiple cars, house staff, and a gold-handed cane.
+He had a 12-bedroom mansion, multiple cars, house staff, and a gold-handled cane.

 News of Ponzi’s wealth — and the false claim that he was making others as wealthy as he was — attracted more investors.
 But it also invited scrutiny from federal investigators.
 In the end, it was Ponzi’s publicist, William McMasters, who revealed his fraudulent scheme and reported him to authorities.